mirafedas/prediction/README.md

 ## Project name: Prediction
 [Demo](https://prediction-advice.herokuapp.com/)

-> This project uses Advice Slip JSON API (https://api.adviceslip.com/#object-search-example).
+> This project uses Advice Slip JSON API: api.adviceslip.com.
 It shows advices and predictions.
 First you need to sign up, after that you are automatically redirected to sign in form.
-After signing in you can get a new prediction/advice, click the "Get prediction" buttons.
+After signing in you can get a new prediction/advice, just click the "Get prediction" button.
 Attention: password should include at least 6 symbols.
 It is done using Angular CLI.
 Authentification is implemented using Firebase.

 ## Tech stack